Arthritis…of the feet?

 If you follow any professional sport that involves running, you are likely to hear of a player who is suffering from tendonitis.
 But, what is it?
 And, do you have it?

 All muscles of your extremities (arms, legs, hands, feet, etc.) have tendons.
-The tendon is the part of the muscle that attaches to . . . → Read More: Tendonitis anyone?
+The tendon is the part of the muscle that attaches to bone.
+They are critical to movement, acting as “lever arms” that guide the skeletal system.
+Read more

 We Zumba, yoga, hip-hop, box, triathalon, boot camp, and sweat-to-the oldies.
 But one of the easiest, most inexpensive and enjoyable exercise forms is walking.
 It’s a great way to lose weight, stay fit,and enjoy life.
 But like anything else, proper preparation can help avoid problems and injuries.